alvaromc317/asgl/README.md

 - Make predictions on the test data.
 - Evaluate the model’s performance using mean squared error.

-### Example 2: Quantile regression with Adaptive Sparse Group Lasso penalization.
+### Example 2: Quantile regression with Adaptive Sparse Group Lasso.

 Group-based penalizations like Group Lasso, Sparse Group Lasso, and their adaptive variants, assume that there is a group structure within